DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Default Naming
+## Default stage naming

 #### Summary

-Default Stage Names for Parallel Jobs, Server Jobs, and Job Sequences
+Default stage names for flows and automation pipelines.

 #### Description

-Stages should be given meaningful names, to improve readability and reduce bug-fixing effort.
-The use of default (DataStage-supplied) names (e.g. `Link123`) suggests that jobs might possibly be not quite finished.
+Stages should be given meaningful names, to improve readability and reduce bug fixing effort.
+The use of default (DataStage canvas-generated) names (e.g. `Link123`) suggests that flows might still be ready for promotion to downstream testing and production environments.

 #### Actions

-Ensure that all Jobs, Sequences, Stages, and Links are given user-chosen names (not just defaults) which align with your naming standards.
+Ensure that all flows, Sequences, Stages, and Links are given user-chosen names (not just defaults) which align with your naming standards.

 ---

-## Duplicate File References
+## Duplicate file references

 #### Summary